hipay/hipay-docs/platform-hipay-omnichannel/overview/1-intro.md

 ### Installation

-Add this line to your `Build.gradle` Projet file :
+Our library is stored on Nexus Repository on HiPay.com.
+So you have to add these lines to your `Build.gradle` Projet file :

     allprojects {
         repositories {